 A risk management strategy should be defined during the project planning phase while drafting the Project Management Plan.
 In fact, when launching the project, it is possible for the project team to identify a large number of potential risks, depending on your risk culture.
+The Project Management Plan consists of several parts, including the Risk Management Plan.

-The ROMP should evolve throughout the life cycle of the project as it will be used as a reference for the project.
+The ROMP should evolve throughout the life cycle of the project, as it will be used as a reference for the project.
 Newcomers to the project as well as existing team members can refer to it to understand the operating model and raise questions they may have.

 For the ROMP to be relevant, the project must first have:

-It is recommended to start the implementation of risk management by defining a risk matrix (or a risk assessment matrix).
-This tool, defined in more detail below, allows risks and opportunities to be assessed objectively and consistently.
+These elements will then make it possible to define the different levels of risk based on clear criteria.
+It is best to start with defining a risk matrix (or a risk assessment matrix).
+This tool, explained in more detail below, allows risks and opportunities to be assessed objectively and consistently.
 The impact criteria are then based on the objectives of the project; the most common of which are cost, time, and quality.

 The Risk Matrix must objectively define each criterion – probability of occurrence and severity of impact – with differing levels.
-While we would typically define risk impact by high, medium and low, we at MI-GSO | PCUBED actually recommend completing a quantitative risk analysis, defining risk impact and occurrence with numerical levels.
+While risk impact is typically qualified by high, medium, and low, we at MIGSO-PCUBED recommend completing a quantitative risk analysis, defining risk impact and occurrence with numerical levels.

 A risk matrix can have several configurations: